gromacs/gromacs/docs/install-guide/index.rst

 For this testing, we use Ubuntu 20.04 operating system.
 Other compiler, library, and OS versions are tested less frequently.
 For details, you can have a look at the
-`continuous integration server used by GROMACS <https://gitlab.com/gromacs/gromacs/>`_, which uses GitLab runner on a local k8s x86 cluster with NVIDIA, AMD, and Intel GPU support.
+`continuous integration server used by the GitLab project <https://gitlab.com/gromacs/gromacs/>`_, which uses GitLab runner on a local k8s x86 cluster with NVIDIA, AMD, and Intel GPU support.